 The Illinois Initiative organizes special events and campaigns inspired by our mission of personal empowerment and community service.
 Take action today by learning about our campaigns and doing what you can to support them.
 If you’re on Facebook, be sure to check out the Illinois Initiative on Facebook for additional information and updates about how you can take action.

-Climate Change Campaign
+Climate Justice Campaign

 Overview: Fracking is hazardous to human health, local communities, agriculture, regional water supplies, and entire ecosystems.
 We take action to inform people about the issue, resist the coming of fracking to Southern Illinois, and support more ecologically sustainable and socially just ways of supplying energy and jobs to our region.